 Data Subjects may include:

-- Personnel and attendees submitting or listed in Client’s expense reports.
+Personnel listed as attendees in Client’s expense reports

-The categories of Personal Data transferred may contain: company name, employee name, title, corporate email address, corporate telephone number, employee id, home country.
+11. Categories of Data.
+The categories of Personal Data transferred may contain: company name, employee name, attendee name, title, corporate email address, email contents, corporate telephone number, userid, employee id, IP address, employee-intiated spend details including location, employee home country.